wmbenedetto/examplify/README.md

 The best part about examplify is that all your code is live JavaScript, so everything is fully executable as code examples/demos in your page.

-To see it in action, clone this repo, then open examples/index.html in your browser.
+To see it in action, download the latest tag (or clone this repo), then open examples/index.html in your browser.

 ## Advanced usage